sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 # Scope

-This document describes the design of using BFD to detect static route nexthop and install/update/remove static route to the system based on BFD session state.<br  />
+This document describes the design of using BFD to detect static route nexthop and based on BFD session state, installing, updating, and removing static route to the system.<br  />

-One important assumption is that the BFD session (for a static route nexthop) in this application(static route BFD) is not shared with other application, creating or deleting the static route BFD session has no impact on other application.<br />
+One important assumption is that the BFD session (for a static route nexthop) in this BFD Static Route application is not shared with any other applications (i.e., creating or deleting static route BFD session has no impact on other applications).<br />

 <span style="color:blue"> *Notes:*<br>
 *This document describes how to create local BFD session for a static route based on static route configuration.
 Creating BFD session in its peer system is out of the scope of this document.*<br />
 </span>

 # Static Route BFD Design
-## functional requirements
+## Functional Requirements

-1, creating BFD session for each static route nexthop based on static route configuration <br>
+1. Create BFD session for each static route nexthop based on static route configuration <br>
-2, deleting BFD session if the nexthop is not needed (triggered by removing static route from configration)<br>
+2. Delete BFD session if the nexthop is not needed (triggered by removing static route from configration)<br>
-3,installing/updating/removing static route (update nexthop, remove static route if no nexthop) based on BFD session state change.<br>
+3. Install, update, removing static route (i.e., update nexthop, remove static route if no nexthop) based on BFD session state change.<br>
-4,when the application (static route BFD)restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impact on existing installed static routes and BFD sessions. <br  />
+4. When the application (static route BFD) restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impactinh any existing installed static routes and BFD sessions. <br  />

 ## System Overview with Static Route BFD
 A new component, BfdRouteMgr is introduced to support static route BFD. <br>

 In the following diagram, BfdRouteMgr monitors config_db STATIC_ROUTE_TABLE.
 If there is a static route configured with bfd, BfdRouteMgr creates BFD session by updating appl_db BFD_SESSION_TABLE.
 BfdRouteMgr also monitors state db for BFD session state change.
 Based on BFD session state, BfdRouteMgr updates appl_db STATIC_ROUTE_TABLE to add/delete static route or update its nexthop list.<br>

 To work with existing bgpcfgd StaticRouteMgr, an optional field "bfd" is introduced in STATIC_ROUTE_TABLE.
-When the "bfd" field present and is "true" in config db, StaticRouteMgr ignores this static route and BfdRouteMgr handles it, BfdRouteMgr write this static route to appl_db based on BFD session state for this static route nexthop. <br>
+When the "bfd" field present and is "true" in config db, StaticRouteMgr ignores this static route and BfdRouteMgr handles it.
+BfdRouteMgr writes this static route to appl_db based on BFD session state for this static route nexthop. <br>

 To avoid StaticRouteTimer deleting BfdRouteMgr created static route entry in appl_db, a new field "refreshable" is introduced in appl_db STATIC_ROUTE_TABLE schema.
 BfdRouteMgr sets "refreshable"="false" when it writes a static route to appl_db STATIC_ROUTE_TABLE.
 When StaticRouteTimer see "refreshable"="false", it ignores this static route entry. <br>

 <img src="static_rt_bfd_overview.png" width="500">